nimdvir/agostontorok.github.io/about/index.md

 ---

-Hello, My name is Ágoston Török, I'm
+Hello, My name is Ágoston Török, PhD I'm

-- a research associate at the [Insitute of Computer Science and Control, HAS](https://www.sztaki.hu/en/agoston-zsolt-torok)
+- a research fellow at the [Insitute of Computer Science and Control, HAS](https://www.sztaki.hu/en/agoston-zsolt-torok)
 - a data scientist and R&D lead at [Synetiq](https://synetiq.net/team/),

 also you find me from time to time as